Co-Cathedral of the Sacred Heart (Houston): 1847 to 1900

-In 1847, Pope Pius IX established the Diocese of Galveston for the 20,000 Catholics who lived in the new state of Texas.
-This new diocese covered an area as large as France and was served by one bishop and ten missionary priests.
-Construction of the second St. Mary's parish began in 1847 in Galveston and in 1848 it was dedicated as St. Mary's Cathedral of the newly established diocese of Galveston.
-St. Mary's was the first catholic Cathedral in the state of Texas and for over 100 years it was the only cathedral in the Diocese of Galveston.
+In 1847, Pope Pius IX converted the Vicariate Apostolic of Texas into the new Diocese of Galveston, with jurisdiction over the entire new State of Texas.
+At that time, one bishop and ten missionary priests were ministering to 20,000 Catholics scattered across the state.
+In 1848, Bishop Jean Marie Odin, the first bishop of Galveston, dedicated St. Mary's Church in Galveston St. Mary's Cathedral.
+It was the first cathedral in Texas and for over 100 years the only cathedral in the Diocese of Galveston.